Ad or Not? YouTube Kids App

 April 7th, 2015

 Who knew Princess Anna of Disney’s “Frozen” fame preferred McDonald’s to Burger King?
 Or that her sister, Queen Elsa, drank Sprite above all else?
-Tough to swallow, I know, but how else are we to interpret this line from the above YouTube video showing the two inside a mini Mickey D’s — a so-called unboxing clip for a collection of Happy Meal toys:
+Tough to swallow, I know, but how else are we to interpret this line from a YouTube video showing the two inside a mini Mickey D’s — a so-called unboxing clip for a collection of Happy Meal toys:

 Anna is having her favorite ice cream sundae and Elsa is drinking her awesome Sprite.